DLopez6877/goodbye/README.md

 ## Description

-_This is a webpage that provides contact information and general information about Daniel Lopez.
-It also includes links to repositories of each of my projects created in class at Epicodus._
+_This is a website that says goodbye to the world in English, Spanish, Australian, and Canadian_

-## Setup/Installation Requirements
+## Installation Requirements

 * Copy GitHub pages link below and paste in browser
 * -or-